Yuemashi/spatiocyte-docs/install.rst

     }

 Figure 2: E-Cell Model (EM) description file for the MinDE model.
-The file is available in the Spatiocyte source package as 2010.arjunan.syst.synth.biol.wt.em.
+The file is available in the Spatiocyte source package in the examples directory as 2010.arjunan.syst.synth.biol.wt.em.

 .. image:: https://raw.github.com/ecell/spatiocyte-docs/master/images/image13.png